Farama-Foundation/Miniworld/README.md

 ### Observations

-The observations are single camera images, as numpy arrays of size (120, 160, 3).
+The observations are single camera images, as numpy arrays of size (210, 160, 3).
 These arrays contain unsigned 8-bit integer values in the [0, 255] range.
-This image size was chosen because it is exactly one quarter of the 640x480 image resolution provided by the camera, which makes it fast and easy to scale down the images.
-The choice of 8-bit integer values over floating-point values was made because the resulting images are smaller if stored on disk and faster to send over a networked connection.
+This image format was chosen for compatibility, because it matches that of the Atari environments, which every RL framework out there tries to support.
+It is possible to configure the observation image size by directly instantiating the environment class and setting the appropriate parameters in the constructor.

 ### Actions